pantheon-systems/documentation/source/_docs/guides/sendgrid.md

 This is where you can create site specific credentials so that sites have their own unique access to your SendGrid features and mail.
 Once you have created your site's credentials, and allowed the desired access (UI/API and Mail), go to the applicable section below for the CMS your site is running.

 ## Integrating Sendgrid With Drupal and Wordpress
-Follow the procedure outlined below for your CMS
+Follow the procedure outlined below for your CMS:

 <ul class="nav nav-tabs" role="tablist">
   <li id="tab-1-id" role="presentation" class="active"><a href="#tab-1-anchor" aria-controls="tab-1-anchor" role="tab" data-toggle="tab">WordPress</a></li>